temporalio/documentation/docs/application-development-guide.md

 You can return inputs and other Activity values.

-The following example defines an Activity that takes a string as input and returns the Activity name.
+The following example defines an Activity that takes a string as input and returns a string.

 ```python
 @activity.defn